-For enrollment information (https://wustl.edu/about/university-facts/#students), please visit the University Facts page of our website.
+For enrollment information, please visit the University Facts page of our website.

 Our Mission Statement

 The mission of Washington University in St. Louis is to act in service of truth through the formation of leaders, the discovery of knowledge and the treatment of patients for the betterment of our region, our nation and our world.